npmcdn-to-unpkg-bot/nectar-ui/README.md

-Nectar UI for Bootstrap
+Nectar UI from Bootstrap
 =========

-Nectar UI for Bootstrap.
+Nectar UI from Bootstrap.

 # Plugins